code-for-coffee/win10-ubuntu-bash-node-mongo-mysql-env/README.md

 # Install Ubuntu Bash, Node, Mongodb, and MySQL on Windows 10

-New Macbook Pro not doing it for you (cue tomato throwing)?
 This is a setup guide use Ubuntu Bash on Windows and Linux binaries for applications (versus native Windows applications).
 This guide has been tested on 64-bit Windows on Windows 10.
 We're going to use the _apt_ package manager to install a few tools.
 You might remember using `brew` to do this in Mac OS X earlier during the cohort.
 Because each environment and application is different, we have provided a few scripts in this repository to help make life easier.
+Everyone will need to follow steps one; however, steps two, three, and four may be used as needed.

 ## Outline